justinwlin/Runpod-Idle-Pod-Monitor/README.md

 4. **Exclude critical pods**: Add important workloads to exclude list (auto-cleaned when pods no longer exist)
 5. **Check logs**: Watch for auto-stop actions
 6. **Stop command timing**: When a pod meets auto-stop criteria, the system issues a stop command but continues monitoring.
 Allow 2-3 data collection cycles (2-3 minutes) for the API stop command to take effect before expecting the pod status to change to EXITED
+7. **Network storage pods**: The monitor can safely stop pods with network volumes - they are paused (not terminated/deleted).
+To permanently delete a network storage pod and its data, manually terminate it via RunPod's web interface

 ## 📚 API Reference